Jesse Handsley: The crew

 Of the 48 crew members, all but two returned home.

 Handsley joined the expedition by fate, volunteering following a tragic accident when Charles Bonner fell from above the crows nest to his death whilst Discovery was leaving Littleton, New Zealand, he was relieved from his naval duties on HMS Ringarooma.

 The other tragedy of the expedition occurred in Antarctica when George Vince slid to his death over a precipice into the water whilst wearing fur boots which were the wrong type of footwear for the conditions.
 A cross still stands to his memory on the summit of Hut Point.

 Tom Crean (explorer), also a volunteer from the Ringarooma, was a member of three major Antarctic expeditions including Scott's fatal expedition to reach the South Pole (1911–1913).

 Handsley joined two other Lincolnshire men on the expedition:

-Reginald Skelton born at Long Sutton, Lincolnshire, who supervised the building of Discovery and was Chief Engineer and official photographer on the expedition.
+Reginald Skelton born at Long Sutton, Lincolnshire, supervised the building of Discovery and was Chief Engineer and official photographer on the expedition.

 Arthur Harry Blissett born in Grantham, Lincolnshire, (Royal Marine) was a ward room steward and domestic on the expedition.
-Arthur completed 30 days sledging and undertook research into Emperor penguins.
+Arthur completed 30 days of sledging and undertook research into Emperor penguins.
 Arthur got married at Littleton and returned with his new bride to England until emigrating to New Zealand in 1922.